open5e/open5e/source/characters/southlandsheroes_races.rst

 Intelligence checks and all other Charisma checks.

-**Lion Form.** You may assume the form of a young lion (use the stat block for the panther) as if using the druid’s Wild Shape class feature.
+**Lion Form.** You may assume the form of a young lion (use the stat block for the :ref:`srd:panther`) as if using the druid’s Wild Shape class feature.
 Unlike that feature, you retain your own hit points between forms.
-At 8th level you instead assume the form of a full-grown lion when you use this ability.
+At 8th level you instead assume the form of a full-grown :ref:`srd:lion` when you use this ability.

 **Languages.** You can speak, read, and write Southern and Sylvan.